Touch-E/TouchEPlugin/README.md

         TouchEPluginVC.shared.validateURLAndToken(urlString: urlString, token: userToken) { isURLValid, isTokenValid in if isURLValid && isTokenValid {

-                 // if user already login then already save user data save in package data profileData,UserID, headersCommon like below example
+                 // if the user already login then assign save user data to package data profileData,UserID, headersCommon like below example

                     if let archivedObject = UserDefaults.standard.object(forKey:"profileData") as?
 Data {
                         profileData = NSMutableDictionary(dictionary: NSKeyedUnarchiver.unarchiveObject(with: archivedObject) as!
 NSMutableDictionary)